psteinb/hpc-in-a-day/_episodes/02-02-advanced-job-scheduling.md

 teaching: 25
 exercises: 5
 questions:
-- "How do I know if something went wrong?"
+- "How do I know if something went wrong with my jobs?"
-- "How to decrease the waiting time of your job?"
+- "How to decrease the waiting time of your jobs?"
 - "How do I cancel a job?"
 objectives:
-- ""
+- "Submit a job and monitor the status of it."
+- "Decipher the output of the monitoring application."
+- "Quit or cancel an already running job."
+- "Specify the expected runtime of your job to decrease the waiting time."
 keypoints:
-- "n.n."
+- "As there are many users logged in, using monitoring tools is key."
+- "People commit errors.
+Cancelling jobs is key to make your admin happy and not stress the system unnecessarily."
+- "The more information you give the job scheduler about your job, the quicker it will be dispatched/spooled."
 ---

 While submitting more tests jobs, Lola observes that she always mirrors the current directory for a log file to appear.
 This sometimes takes awhile and sometimes this happens almost instantly.
 How does she know, if a job is running or not?